-The mission of the Department of Chemical Engineering is to produce well educated students for professional careers, to advance knowledge, and to make further contributions both in the field of chemical engineering and to society in general, through: a contemporary and dynamic curriculum; modern facilities; excellent teaching; research of high quality; interaction and cooperation with industry to relate and reduce theory to practice; and an intellectually stimulating and enriching environment.
+The mission of the Chemical Engineering program is to produce well educated students for professional careers, to advance knowledge, and to make further contributions both in the field of chemical engineering and to society in general, through: a contemporary and dynamic curriculum; modern facilities; excellent teaching; research of high quality; interaction and cooperation with industry to relate and reduce theory to practice; and an intellectually stimulating and enriching environment.

 Program Educational Objectives

 Graduates of the Chemical Engineering Program at the University of Cincinnati will be able to:

 - Apply their strong foundation in the theory and practice of chemical engineering to pursue successful careers in research, development, industry, academia, government, or other organizations and in graduate programs and professional schools;

 - Use lifelong learning skills to take advantage of professional development opportunities in chemical engineering, acquire new knowledge, skills and adapt to changing global markets;

 - Engage in professional service and volunteerism that benefits society and to develop innovative ideas to generate novel solutions that are ethical, socially responsible, safe and environmentally sustainable.